vdhamer/Photo-Club-Hub/.github/README.md

 ### Pull down to Refresh

-The top of the `Portfolios`, `Clubs and Museums` and `Who's Who` screens can be swiped down to refresh all data in the app's database.
+The top of the `Portfolios` screen, `Clubs and Museums` screen and the `Who's Who` screen can be swiped down to refresh all data in the app's database.
-Refreshing is seldom needed, but can be used to get rid of on-device database records that were downloaded earlier but are no longer required.
-The effect is similar to closing and reopening the app, but the pull down gesture erases the entire content of the database before downloading the database content again.
+Refreshing is usually not needed, but can be used to get rid of on-device database records that were downloaded earlier but are no longer required.
+The effect is similar to closing and reopening the app, but the pull down gesture also erases the content of the database before downloading the database content again.
 </p>

 <details><summary>Details on Refreshing data (click to expand)</summary></p>